StevenTammen/steventammen.com/content/categories/exercise/_index.md

 Unfortunately, I haven't been able to use it much since I have downstairs neighbors in my apartment complex, and it is too loud.
 I have instead been taking my tablet to the apartment gym where there are treadmills, and working there.

 {{% sidenote %}}
-If I could use my treadmill at home, I'd combine it with my standing desk (to hold books/papers and a keyboard tray), and then a short-throw 4k laser projector supporting a large 150" image, [like this one](https://www.amazon.com/VAVA-Theatre-Projector-Lumens-Android/dp/B07XGM6YGQ/).
+If I could use my treadmill at home, I'd combine it with something to hold my keyboard and mouse (a full standing desk is probably overkill -- all you need a small platform), and then use a 4k low-input lag projector, [like this one](https://www.benq.com/en-us/projector/gaming-projector/tk700sti/specifications.html).

 Using an enormous projected image (and then walking on a treadmill far back from the image) minimizes the impact of the head-bobbing that walking causes.
 Recall that I choose walking rather than seated cycling (which wouldn't have as much of an issue with head-bobbing) since it is a weight-bearing activity, and a much more balanced workout overall.

-Having a huge image like this also gives you the option of watching movies and such at near cinema levels of awesome, pulling double duty as the best sort of TV viewing experience money can buy.
+Having a huge image like this also gives you the option of watching movies and such at cinema levels of awesome, pulling double duty as the best sort of TV viewing experience money can buy.

-I am planning on using this setup in the near future once I buy my own house and don't have to worry about bugging apartment neighbors with treadmill noise.
+I am planning on using this setup in the near future -- once my own house finishes construction and I don't have to worry about bugging apartment neighbors with treadmill noise.
 I'll report back at that time.
 {{% /sidenote %}}

 I do a couple things to further enhance the free-calorie-burning idea: